-- You'll be asked to remove your clothes and given a hospital gown to wear.
+- You'll be asked to remove your clothes and given a hospital gown or scrubs to wear.
 You may be asked to remove jewelry or other objects.

 - If your procedure will be done with contrast dye, an IV (intravenous) line will be started in your hand or arm.

 - You'll lie face down on a mobile bed.
 Your breasts will be positioned through cushioned openings.
 The bed will then be moved into the magnet of the MRI machine.
 Pillows or straps may be used to prevent movement during the procedure.